GregUtas/robust-services-core/docs/RSC-Cpp11-Exclusions.md

   The code for this is not included when generating the code for a template instance, so the static member appears uninitialized (`<@i=0`) in the _.lib_ file created by `>export`.
+- [ ] `std::list::sort`: The _subs_ file for `list` declares the sort function
+as `bool (*sorted)(T& first, T& second)`.
+Therefore, if its parameters differ from the `list` template arguments, a log occurs during function matching.
+The log occurs, for example, if the sort function uses a base class of T rather than T itself.

 ### Parser
 - [ ] `Parser.Punt` causes a software log on argument overflow